vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1.md

 npm install --save @ledgerhq/hw-app-eth
 ```
 #### Install [@ledgerhq/hw-transport-webhid](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webhid)
-The Ledger package provide you with all the methods to interact with  your Ledger with an HID connexion.
+The Ledger package provides you with all the methods to interact with your Ledger with an HID connexion.
 ```console
 npm install --save @ledgerhq/hw-transport-webhid
 ```